About

 Historic hand processes, delicately preserved in bronze

-Artistic - Working from The Garden Studio on the Derbyshire / Nottinghamshire border, artist Rachel Carter works with hand processes and the ancient lost wax technique to create large scale public realm sculpture, alongside sculptures for home and garden.
+Artistic - Working from The Garden Studio on the Derbyshire / Nottinghamshire border, artist Rachel Carter works with hand processes and the ancient lost wax technique to create large scale public realm sculpture, alongside exhibitions, talks and events.

 Process - Since graduating from the Sustainable Applied Arts degree Rachel has been driven by the application of hand weaving processes to create intricate textures and forms for sculpture.
 Using the lost wax casting technique, she continues to collaborate with Pangolin Editions foundry to push the boundaries of this craft form, combining historic textile techniques with new digital technologies.

 History - Many of her commissions are underpinned by a love of history, and see’s the opportunity to represent our shared and complex histories within sculpture as an honour.
-Looking at her own ancestry often provides inspiration for new work, adding to a long legacy of weavers, knotters and makers that stretch back over 350 years of the East Midlands industrial heritage.
+Looking at her own ancestry often provides inspiration for new work, adding to a long legacy of weavers, knitters and makers that stretch back over 350 years of the East Midlands industrial heritage.
+Rachel is currently reading for a Masters in History (2025/27) to sit alongside her artist practice.

 Organisations - Many of Rachel’s commissions involve working collaboratively with organisations, charities and museums.
 In the run up to the 400th anniversary of the Mayflower sailing of 1620, Rachel was approached to create a body of work for the Pilgrim Roots district.
 Three unique Pilgrim Woman bronze sculptures, that combine hand woven work alongside community weaving, now create a tourist trail across South Yorkshire, North Nottinghamshire and Lincolnshire.